suparthghimire/express-cr/Readme.md

 Specially if the application is very Large, and there are alot of routes to create, this gives unnecessary headache while development.
 This only is route creation.
 Creating controllers for these routes is even more tiresome.

-Express-rc package removes this headache by allowing you to generate these files on the fly with a simple command.
+Express-cr package removes this headache by allowing you to generate these files on the fly with a simple command.

 ## Requirements